fonttools/fontbakery/README.md

 For video introductions, see the [TypeCon 2018](https://www.youtube.com/watch?v=5S3cN3VHfBg) and [ATypI 2020](https://www.youtube.com/watch?v=6OKE6p9E0eY)  FontBakery presentations.

 Font Bakery has an active community of contributors from foundries around the world, including Adobe Fonts, Dalton Maag, Type Network, and Google Fonts.
-Please join our developer chat channel at [gitter.im/fontbakery/Lobby](https://gitter.im/fontbakery/Lobby)

 Font Bakery is not an official Google project, and Google provides no support for it.
 However, throughout 2018-2023 a project maintainer, Felipe Corrêa da Silva Sanches ([@felipesanches](https://github.com/felipesanches)), is commissioned by the Google Fonts team to maintain it.
-The original software architecture (and maintenance of it) is by Lasse Fister ([@graphicore](https://github.com/graphicore).
+The original software architecture (and maintenance of it) is by Lasse Fister ([@graphicore](https://github.com/graphicore)).

 ## Run Font Bakery automatically on Github Actions